bobbybol/avant-garde-movement/README.md

 I used a variety of animation techniques, just to play with a skill I haven't used for a while.
 I should probably tone it down and use the proper technique for the proper use-case if this was a production component, because there is some interference.

 #### Work in Progress
 This project is not finished, and probably never will be.
 It's more of an experiment really, to try things out with Vue, take it to its limits.
-The `VoorhoederAccordion` component could wo with *A LOT* of improvements.
+The `VoorhoederAccordion` component could do with *A LOT* of improvements.
 Truth be told, I probably wouldn't use Vue to build it after doing this experiment.
 A vanilla plugin could be a better option, and then you could build a light-weight wrapper for Vue, or any other framework for that matter.

 #### Comment System
 For all the mentioned improvements, there is a comment system in place.
 These 3 comments demark the most important areas of work: